 Known seismic events occurring in Southeast New Mexico and West Texas, specifically in the Delaware Basin, are recorded in a database and on a map.
-This information is provided every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site.
+This information is obtained every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site.

-During the reporting period there was one seismic event recorded in the Delaware Basin.
-Table 10 provides information on recorded events which have occurred in the Delaware Basin.
+During the reporting period there were no seismic events recorded in the Delaware Basin.
+Table 11 provides information on recorded events which have occurred in the Delaware Basin.